Rebates list

 Tillamook County PUD - Residential Energy Efficiency Loan Program

 Tillamook PUD offers residential customers a variety of rebates and loans to make energy efficiency improvements to participating homes.
-One of these offers is a 0% interest loan for the purchasing of ENERGY STAR Appliances at participating locations.
+Customers may borrow funds at 5% interest for up to five years, on approved credit.
+Any rebate amount will be deducted from the loan amount requested.

 For more information, contact Tillamook PUD using the contact information below.